nilscox/express-extra/docs/authorization.md

 adminAuthorizer({ isAdmin: false }); // fails!
 ```

-If the function returns false, the AuthorizationError will be created with an
+If the function returns `false`, the AuthorizationError will be created with an
 optional message.
 The same authorizer can be written as:

 ```js